AnthonyFort/hangman/README.md

 A function called check_guess then checks whether or not that letter is contained in the chosen word.

+A Hangman class was defined to control the game logic.
+The Hangman's attributes keep track of how the player is doing while the class's methods provide the logic for processing each guess the player makes.

 ## Installation Instructions

 ## Usage Instructions